wmcics30/cs-30_final/Proposal.md

 # Proposal
-a program that solves the maze. it should involve backtracking, searching, and other basic algorithem factors. the machine is placed at the entrance of the maze and work its way to the exit
+a program that solves the maze. it should involve backtracking, searching, and other basic algorithem factors. the machine is placed at the entrance of the maze and work its way to the exit.

+the program seems hard and requires huge amount of learning on the algorithem.
+I will be spanding most of my time learning and pracicing the concept during the first half, and work on the actual program afterward.

 ## Needs To Have
 - a structre of puzzle, limiting machine's movement. basically